eduardo-morales/checkthat_2025/README.md

 This repository contains the _dataset_, _format checker, scorer and baselines_ for each task of the [CLEF2025-CheckThat!
 Lab](https://checkthat.gitlab.io/).

 The **2025 edition** of the lab focuses on tasks that are the core of the verification pipeline again as well as auxiliary tasks:
-Task 1 is on identification of subjectivity (a follow up of the \ct{} 2024 edition), Task 2 is on claim normalization,
+Task 1 is on identification of subjectivity (a follow up of the CheckThat Lab 2024 edition), Task 2 is on claim normalization,
 Task 3 addresses fact-checking numerical claims, and Task 4 focuses on scientific web discourse processing.